A downloadable PDF of Frequently Asked Questions is also available from our NCSO™ Resource Materials webpage.

 The 2017 Memorandum of Understanding (MOU) was signed by members of the Canadian Federation of Construction Safety Associations (CFCSA) This agreement was initiated by a growing interest to create a safety designation that was nationally recognized.
 As a result of the agreement, the 2017 NCSO™ designation has been implemented by most members of the CFCSA throughout Canada, which have agreed to meet the same recognition requirements to ease the designation’s transferability between provinces and territories.

 An NCSO™ designation that has been issued by a member of the Canadian Federation of Construction Safety Associations (CFCSA) and meets the 2017 Memorandum of Understanding (MOU) agreement will be recognized by the NLCSA.
-You will be required to submit the equivalency application form, payment of the application fee of $50.00 + HST, a copy of your NCSO™ certificate issued by another CFCSA member, and must successfully challenge the NLCSA’s Provincial Knowledge Exam.
-For more information please visit the NCSO™ Equivalency Requirements web page
+You will be required to submit: the equivalency application form; payment of the application fee of $50.00 + HST; and a copy of your NCSO™ certificate issued by another CFCSA member.
+In addition, you must successfully challenge the NLCSA’s Provincial Knowledge Exam.
+For more information please visit the NCSO™ Equivalency Requirements web page.

 The Provincial Knowledge Exam is based primarily on requirements specifically related to Newfoundland and Labrador.
 In order to be successful, the NLCSA strongly encourages you to participate in the following training: Fall Protection (2 days), Confined Space (2 days), OHS Committee Training 2015 (2 days), Early and Safe Return to Work (½ day), Harassment (½ day), and Construction Worker Safety (1 day/also online).
 Please note that if you are not successful in challenging the exam, you will be required to wait 90 days before you can challenge it again, and you may be required to complete a professional development plan.